off-by-some/contrakit/examples/quantum/README.md

 **Quantum effects scale continuously.** Beyond classical boundaries, contradiction costs grow smoothly rather than jumping discontinuously.
 This continuity enables precise measure of "quantumness" and solid analysis of near-threshold experiments—capabilities impossible with binary violation tests.

 **Symmetry reflects underlying structure.** The uniform distribution of dual witness weights ($\lambda^*$) across measure contexts reflects the inherent symmetries in each scenario: the four-fold symmetry of Bell tests, the five-fold symmetry of KCBS pentagons, and the six-fold symmetry of Magic Square constraints.
-This mathematical consistency suggests that contradiction measures capture fundamental geometric properties of quantum theory.
+This mathematical consistency suggests that contradiction measures capture geometric properties of quantum theory.

 ## What the Data Says